DBC-SF/mentorship-wiki/README.md

 - Complete the [Weekly Mentor Survey](https://docs.google.com/a/devbootcamp.com/forms/d/1aYZX7t737QJcIxmb25DCwcYPzKsxzgmiz_COOHjxj0I/viewform) weekly to talk about your experiences.
 - Student feedback for Mentors will be collected during the weekly retro survey.
 - You are required to solicit some student feedback each phase you work.
 This feedback will be reviewed by the Mentor Coordinator.
 Use the give a [Mentor feedback form](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform).
 This link will also be in the students guide.

+#### Calendars

+The core Mentor role is to provide direct floor support or workshops onsite.
+Mentors are being pulled in many different directions outside this role.
+Such as:

+- Info Panels
+- Remote Mentoring for satellite locations
+- Hackathon Support
+- Community Outreach Events
+- Tours
+- Admissions
+- Whatever else

+We log these non-core activities separately because we are capped in how many hours we can book for core roles week to week.
+You will be shared on both calendars.

+- SF Mentor Calendar - where you create slots for any on-site mentoring.
+- SF Mentor Activities - where you create slots for all other events.

 #### Meetings:
 - 1st Monday of Phase @ 6:15 -- Optional powwow with Mentor Coordinator.
 Feel free to attend if you have questions or concerns.